 - Salt: This recipe NEEDS all of the salt called for.
 And you’ll also need salt for the pasta water.
 Reduce the salt if you must, but be warned it will leave you with a blander pasta sauce.

-Let’s make Spicy Spaghetti
+Let’s make Homemade Spaghetti Sauce

 - Warm the oil in a large skillet until it shimmers.
 You’ll add the garlic and cook for 1 to 2 minutes.
 Be sure to stir frequently and cook until the garlic is fragrant BUT NOT BROWN.

 - Add in the crushed red pepper and tomatoes and stir well to combine.
 Cook for about 15 minutes.
+It might look like the oil won’t ever combine with the tomato sauce, but just keep stirring.
+It’ll all come together.

 - Add the cooked pasta to the sauce.
 Then slowly drizzle in reserved pasta water, mixing as you add it, and letting it fully absorb before adding more.
 Add as much or little as you desire to reach your desired sauciness level.